 Amphibians: Spade Foot Toad, Green Tree Frog, Giant Tree Frog

-Even though most frogs, toads and other amphibians don’t feed on insects such as mosquitoes because their beloved food are small particles of plants and other similar substances, there are three distinctive amphibian species that do pray on mosquito larvae.
+Even though most frogs, toads and other amphibians don’t feed on insects such as mosquitoes because their beloved food is small particles of plants and other similar substances, there are three distinctive amphibian species that do prey on mosquito larvae.
 Spade Foot Toad, Green Tree Frog as well as Giant Tree Frog which all are common to North American terrain tend to compete for mosquito larvae quite frequently because it is like a delicacy for them making them an efficient mosquito larvae exterminators.

-Dragonflies, Crane flies and Damselflies
+Dragonflies, Crane flies, and Damselflies